i2-open/i2scim/README.md

 maps SCIM resources to a provider (a persistence service or database). **i2scim** may be easily extended to support new schema and resources simply by defining the appropriate schema in JSON.

-For persistance, the server defines an Interface `IScimProvider` handler that can be implemented to support different providers, or services.
-The initial version supports a MongoDB provider and an in-memory provider that stores JSON documents to a persistance volume (disk).
+For persistence, the server defines an Interface `IScimProvider` handler that can be implemented to support different providers, or services.
+The initial version supports a MongoDB provider and an in-memory provider that stores JSON documents to a persistence volume (disk).

 Additional information:

 * Quick Starts
     * Deploying i2scim-memory and
     * Deploying i2scim-mongo.
-* [Configuration](Configuration.md) - i2scim Configuration Properites
+* [Configuration](Configuration.md) - i2scim Configuration Properties
 * [Access Control](AccessControl.md) - Access Control Configuration

 ## What can i2scim be used for?